-Pacing for SAT Reading can be challenging.
-Whether you’ve been studying for months and are just looking for a few new suggestions to help you earn more points or you haven’t touched a book yet and are taking the test tomorrow, the last minute advice below will help you through the SAT Reading section.
+Preparing for SAT Reading section of the exam can be challenging.
+Whether you’ve been studying for months or haven’t touched a book and are taking the test tomorrow, the last minute advice below will help you through the SAT Reading section.

-SAT Reading Tip #1: Don’t spend too much time reading the passage.
+Don’t spend too much time reading the passage

 The SAT Reading Test is 65 minutes long and contains 5 passages with associated questions.
 This means you need to spend 13 minutes per passage on average.
 You should plan to read through an SAT passage in about 5 minutes.
 If you spend longer than 5 minutes reading, you will likely be compromising your time on the questions.
 If you spend fewer than 5 minutes reading, you risk missing important information.
 Read the passage through once to get the main idea, then move onto the questions.